itdxer/blog.itdxer.com/_posts/2021-10-10-knuths-numbers-and-impractical-memory-devices.md

 associated to it)

-By following similar logic it can be shown that there are lots of different pairs of numbers with constant size gaps between them and constriction of these numbers would require having columns of specific type that can be swapped in order to be able to get a second number of the pair.
+By following similar logic it can be shown that there are lots of different pairs of numbers with constant size gaps between them and construction of these numbers would require having columns of specific type that can be swapped in order to be able to get a second number of the pair.